pontem-network/sp-docs/tutorials/aptos-tutorial.md

 After we deployed the `UserInfo` module we can send a transaction to Aptos blockchain which will call the `UserInfo::set_username` function and set the username for our account.

-To execute `set_username` script we need to utilize `move run` command, in current example i will use username `AptosDev` as username for my account, has to be provided as argument.
+To execute `set_username` script we need to utilize `aptos move run` command, in current example i will use username `AptosDev` as username for my account, has to be provided as argument.
 Also, `function-id` should contain a path to the deployed contract and function name, in your case the path would be different, because you use your own account.

 ```shell
 ~/userinfo $ ~/bin/aptos move run --function-id 0x7EBD304E2E7E7C2147D14A605072480473256B75D5CC7A9A794C0C5BC2F1E17B::UserInfo::set_username --args string:"AptosDev"